TABC set to begin annual back-to-school undercover operations

 Agents seeking to identify businesses selling alcohol to minors

-AUSTIN – The Texas Alcoholic Beverage Commission has started its annual push to ensure accountability for retailers who sell alcohol to minors during the busy back-to-school season.
+AUSTIN — Agents from the Texas Alcoholic Beverage Commission are focusing their efforts across the state to ensure alcohol is sold safely and responsibly during the busy back-to-school season.

 The operation, which begins in mid-August and runs through early September, is part of TABC’s overall mission to keep alcohol out of the hands of anyone younger than 21.
-During the operation, TABC agents will visit alcohol retailers located near major colleges and universities across the state.
-Minors working with TABC will enter the businesses to purchase alcohol.
+During the operation, minors working with TABC will enter businesses to purchase alcohol.
 If a sale takes place, TABC agents enter the business to notify its managers of the violation.
 TABC agents will also join security personnel at certain businesses to help screen customers’ IDs as they enter the premises.

 TABC regularly conducts underage compliance operations in communities across Texas.
 Over the past 12 months, TABC agents visited hundreds of Texas retailers to curb sales of alcohol to minors.
 Those operations found that nearly 90% of the retailers visited were fully complying with state alcohol laws.

-Selling alcohol to a minor is a class A misdemeanor punishable by up to a $4,000 fine and up to a year in jail.
+Selling alcohol to a minor is a class A misdemeanor punishable by a fine of up to $4,000 and up to one year in jail.
 In addition, businesses cited by TABC for selling alcohol to minors might have to pay a fine and have their license to sell alcohol temporarily suspended.
 Minors who use a false ID to purchase alcohol could face a class C misdemeanor punishable by a fine of up to $500.